ausyen20/mirai-botnet/README.md

 Mirai Botnet

-* This is strictly for Educational & Research purposes *
+( This is strictly for Educational & Research purposes! )

 ## Mirai Botnet – Overview